Supplement: ODE Plugin Explanation¶

 }

-The doDuplicate function is called when a new ODE simulator item is created.
-Implement it so that a new object is created and the pointer is returned.
+The doDuplicate function is called when creating a new ODE simulator item.
+Please implement it to create a new object and return its pointer.

 ItemPtr ODESimulatorItem::doDuplicate() const